Sandalii12/KiddoCredits/README.md

 - Add automated tests and basic input validation on both client and server sides.
 - Consider adding role-based access controls and stronger input sanitization.

----

-If you want, I can:

-- Add a short developer checklist for running the project locally.
-- Create an example `.env` or configuration section and a sample SQL seed file.

-Happy to update the README with any extra details you'd like included.

 <!-- PROJECT STRUCTURE
 KiddoCredits/